jts272/pp1-happy-bees-cafe/README.md

 ## Credits and Resources

-- Code Institute - For providing my primary learning platform and [template](https://github.com/Code-Institute-Org/gitpod-full-template), which is the foundation of this project
+- [Code Institute](https://codeinstitute.net/) - For providing my primary learning platform and [template](https://github.com/Code-Institute-Org/gitpod-full-template), which is the foundation of this project
-- W3Schools - My first port of call for furthering my understanding of basic HTML and CSS functionality
+- [W3Schools](https://www.w3schools.com/) - My first port of call for furthering my understanding of basic HTML and CSS functionality
-- CSS in easy steps 4th ed. by Mike McGrath - invaluable in getting my understanding of layout and styling up to speed
+- [CSS in Easy Steps 4th ed.](https://www.goodreads.com/book/show/1570211.CSS_in_Easy_Steps?from_search=true&from_srp=true&qid=YEtLs5mdby&rank=1) by Mike McGrath - invaluable in getting my understanding of layout and styling up to speed
-- SEO for Dummies by Peter Kent - Skimmed through pertinent sections to get a basic understanding of the concept
+- [SEO for Dummies](https://www.goodreads.com/book/show/45004964-seo-for-dummies) by Peter Kent - Skimmed through pertinent sections to get a basic understanding of the concept
 - [Kevin Powell](https://www.youtube.com/kepowob) - My goto for CSS tutorials and exploring new possibilities
-- [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first, grid and flexbox were things that existed
+- [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first design, grid and flexbox were things that existed
 - [Kera Cudmore](https://github.com/kera-cudmore) and [YatechDev](https://github.com/YatechDev) for their advice and inspiration on robust documentation

 [Return to top](#happy-bees-cafe-website)